-Phase #2- Shrinking: Transactions enter the shrinking phase immediately after it releases its first lock.
+Phase #2- Shrinking: Transactions enter the shrinking phase immediately after they release their first lock.
 In the shrinking phase, transactions are only allowed to release locks.
 They are not allowed to acquire new ones.

 On its own, 2PL is sufficient to guarantee conflict serializability.
 It generates schedules whose precedence graph is acyclic.
-But it is susceptible to cascading aborts, which is when a transaction aborts and now another transaction must be rolled back, which results in wasted work.
+But it is susceptible to cascading aborts, which is when a transaction aborts and then another transaction must be rolled back, which results in wasted work.

+2PL can still have dirty reads and it can also lead to deadlocks.
 There are also potential schedules that are serializable but would not be allowed by 2PL (locking can limit concurrency).